“He perceived no iniquity in Yaakov, and saw no perversity in Yisroel. Hashem his G-d is with him, and the friendship of the King is in him.” (23:21)

 The commentators translate “teruas melech” as “the friendship of the King”, “teruas” being from the word “rayus” – “friendship”.
 Rashi explains the verse as Balaam expressing the futility of any attempt to curse Bnei Yisroel, for Hashem does not scrutinize their iniquity nor criticize them for their shortcomings, even when they provoke Him by maliciously violating His word.
 Why would not criticizing a person for his wrongdoing be an expression of friendship?
 On the contrary, a true friend is not afraid to criticize, for that is the manner in which he expresses his concern for his friend’s well-being.

-During his lifetime, a person may have many friends.
-There are two categories of friendship.
+In his commentary that introduces Pirkei Avos, the Shmoneh Perakim, the Rambam cites Aristotle who defines various levels of friendship.
 The most common type are friends with whom a person shares experiences.
 Although he may enjoy their company, a person still maintains a facade, unwilling to present his vulnerabilities to them, for fear that they may use this information against him.
-Rarely, do we find a friend in whom we place our complete trust and for whom we are willing to let down our guard and share our insecurities.
+Very rarely, do we find a friend in whom we place our complete trust and for whom we are willing to let down our guard and share our insecurities.
 This only occurs if we sense that this friend is completely dedicated to our growth and his actions are motivated by his concern for our best interests.

 There is no contradiction between the verse in Parshas Kedoshim and the terminology used at the Sheva Berachos.
 The verse is teaching us that we should learn to love our friends who fall into the first category.
 The Rabbis bless the married couple that their relationship should transcend from love to the friendship of the second category.